 A: ProtaBank is freely available for all non-commercial purposes.
 Anyone can browse the database, submit data, and use the search and analysis tools.
 However, we ask that you sign up as a user first.
 The only required fields are those for your username, password and email, but additional information (phone, institution, department) is also helpful and will allow for more dialogue and collaboration between users.

-A: Yes.
+A: Create an account to access additional search tools, submit studies, or to access the ProtaBank API.
 Creating an account is free!
 We use accounts to ensure that submitted data is associated with a particular user who can be contacted if issues arise.

 A: ProtaBank allows all users to submit data, even if they did not generate it to ensure that all useful protein engineering data is captured.
 See a more detailed description of ProtaBank submission policies here.